 This is achieved by teaching and researching theories that aim to:

 - Describe the means of effectively creating meaningful messages in both traditional and converged media environments.

 - Understand the effects of media messages on consumers’ behavior, attitudes, and perceptions.

 - Explain the effects of social and cultural variables on individual media workers, organizations, and industries, throughout the production, dissemination, exhibition, & consumption processes

 - Maximize ethical decision-making for production, dissemination, exhibition, and consumption of media messages.

-Our programs are consistent with Educating Illinois and committed to acquiring and maintaining state-of-the-art laboratories that are responsive to technological advances in a converging media world.
+Our programs are consistent with Educate Connect Elevate: Illinois State and committed to acquiring and maintaining state-of-the-art laboratories that are responsive to technological advances in a converging media world.
 We intend to enable students to practice audio, visual, written, and multimedia message production.
 We are committed to continual improvement of our mediated communication channels - TV-10, WGLT radio, WZND, the Daily Vidette, J-News, and affiliated web sites.

 Our faculty will maintain a supportive environment for knowledge expansion by involving students in research activities that create knowledge about mass communication, transmitting that knowledge to students and other constituencies, applying that knowledge in a philosophically and theoretically sound manner, and seeking research funds from internal and external sources.